 Among the most geographically diverse countries in the Caribbean, the Dominican Republic relies considerably on tourism.
 Despite this, using a credit card in the Dominican Republic might present some roadblocks, and cash remains king in the everyday functioning of the country’s economy.

-You’ll be able to use your credit cards in large hotels, shops, and restaurants across more populated cities such as Santiago de los Caballeros and Santo Domingo Oeste as well as around popular tourist resorts.
+You’ll be able to use Visa or Mastercard in large hotels, shops, and restaurants across more populated cities such as Santiago de los Caballeros and Santo Domingo Oeste as well as around popular tourist resorts.
 You may have problems using your card when you travel to remote areas of the country.
-If a business accepts credit cards, you should be able to use a Visa or Mastercard branded card without problems.

 ATMs in the Dominican Republic